FortiNAC-F

 dates-event.PNG

 This will help while searching in the large log files (ex. output.master or output.nessus) for specific keywords and the correct timestamp when this issue actually happened.
-Generating a log-snapshot of FNAC as soon as the issue happens, increases the chances that the log files will cover the same time window with the incident present in the event logs.
+Generating a log-snapshot of FNAC as soon as the issue happens, increases the chances that the log files will cover the same time window as the incident present in the event logs.
 Depending on network activity or debugs enabled, the log files can be quickly filled up and may cover only a short period of time.

 FGT-events.png